amassiro/bbH/Generation/lxbatch/README.md

    - BASEDir: complete path of this lxbatch directory, eg:

                 /afs/cern.ch/work/b/bmarzocc/GenerationMC/CMSSW_5_3_14_patch2/src/bbH/Generation/lxbatch/

    - JOBCfgTemplate: path of the cfg file to run with cmsRun, USE THE TEMPLATE:

                 DIGI_template_cfg.py

-   - LISTOFSamples: txt file of the list of directories that contain the GEN-SIM root files, eg of path into the txt (in the format using options from previous step "OUTPUTSAVEPath" "OUTPUTFILEName") :
+   - LISTOFSamples: txt file of the list of directories that contain the GEN-SIM root files, eg of path into the txt (in the format using options from previous step "OUTPUTSAVEPath", with the last folder split) :

                 /store/caf/user/bmarzocc bbHtoGG_GEN-SIM